-2.02.1 Students desiring to stand for elective office within the Student Government Association shall have their names placed on the ballot upon fulfillment of the requirements of the CCD student Government Nomination Packet.
-Upon submission of an Intent to Run Form, petition pages containing a minimum of 25 signature blanks shall be provided to the candidate by the Commission, and each page shall be labeled with the name of the candidate and the position they are seeking.
-The Petition sheets shall be made available for the candidate to pick up in the SGA office during business hours within 24 hours of the submission of the Intent to Run Form.
+2.02.1 Students desiring to stand for elective office within the Student Government Association shall have their names placed on the ballot upon fulfillment of the requirements of the CCD Student Government Nomination Packet.
+Upon submission of an Intent Form, petition pages containing a minimum of twenty-five (25) signature blanks shall be provided to the candidate by the Commission, and each page shall be labeled with the name of the candidate and the position they are seeking.

-2.02.2 All candidates must meet the requirement of Article V of the Student Government Association Constitution.
+2.02.2 All candidates must meet the requirement of Article IV of the Student Government Assembly Bylaws.

-2.02.3 Upon receipt, the Election Commission Chairperson shall present copies of all Intent Forms to the appropriate administrative advisor, for verification of these qualifications.
-The administrative advisor in acceptance of this responsibility shall provide a written statement affirming each qualified candidate and rejecting each unqualified candidate.
-Notice of rejection must be provided to the candidate, in writing, within three days of such rejection.
+2.02.3 Upon receipt, the Election Commission Chairperson shall present copies of all Intent Forms to the appropriate SGA advisor, for verification of these qualifications.
+The SGA advisor in acceptance of this responsibility shall provide a written statement affirming each qualified candidate and rejecting each unqualified candidate.
+Notice of acceptance or rejection must be provided to the candidate, in writing, within three days of such rejection.